-When IDERA SQL Inventory Manager has the auto-registration option enabled, it uses the IDERA SQL Inventory Manager service account as the default SQL Server connection credentials.
+When IDERA SQL Inventory Manager has the auto-registration option enabled(see page 164), it uses the IDERA SQL Inventory Manager service account as the default SQL Server connection credentials.
 Credential settings for auto registered instances can later be changed in the Edit Instance Properties option.